WEC-Sim/WEC-Sim/source/advanced_features.rst

 Wave Features
 -------------------------
-This section provides an overview of WEC-Sim's wave class features; for more information about the wave class code structure, refer to `Wave Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#wave-class>`_.
+This section provides an overview of WEC-Sim's wave class features.
+For more information about the wave class code structure, refer to `Wave Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#wave-class>`_.

 Irregular Wave Binning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 WEC-Sim's default spectral binning method divides the wave spectrum into 499 bins with equal energy content, defined by 500 wave frequencies.
 As a result, the wave forces on the WEC using the equal energy method are only computed at each of the 500 wave frequencies.
-The equal energy formulation speeds up the irregular wave simulation time by reducing the number of frequencies the wave train is defined by, and thus the numer of frequencies for which the wave forces are calculated.
+The equal energy formulation speeds up the irregular wave simulation time by reducing the number of frequencies the wave train is defined by, and thus the number of frequencies for which the wave forces are calculated.
 The equal energy method is specified by defining the following wave class variable in the WEC-Sim input file:

 	:code:`waves.freqDisc = 'EqualEnergy';`

 By comparison, the traditional method divides the wave spectrum into a sufficiently large number of to define the wave spectrum.
-WEC-Sim's traditional formulation uses 999 bins, defined by 1000 wave frequencies of equal frequency distrubution.
+WEC-Sim's traditional formulation uses 999 bins, defined by 1000 wave frequencies of equal frequency distribution.
 To override WEC-Sim's default using the equal energy method, and instead use traditional binning method, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.freqDisc = 'Traditional';`